Welcome to Turning Pointe School of Dance

 Turning Pointe provides a place where students of differing abilities, ethnic backgrounds and economic circumstances are encouraged to dance.
 The school seeks to provide a well-rounded program where dancers are guided through a curriculum designed to enhance both physical skill and spiritual growth.
 All classes at Turning Pointe begin with prayer and a brief devotion as part of a year-long biblical theme.
 All performance opportunities are wholesome, Christ-centered and artistically pleasing entertainment for the entire family.

-Elective Division– For dancers ages 6-18.
-Students are offered classes in Jazz, Tap, and Christian Hip Hop one day a week.
+Recreational Division – For dancers ages 2-18.
+Students are offered classes in Ballet, Jazz, Tap, and Christian Hip Hop one day a week.
 These students may participate in the End of Year Showcase.

-Training Division (Holland studio only)– Students from age eight are offered Classical and Contemporary Ballet training from two to five times per week.
-Level IA and IB students perform in the End of Year Showcase.
-Students from Level IB-VI perform in the large scale productions, depending on their level.
+Training Division – Students from age eight are offered Classical and Contemporary Ballet training from two to five times per week.
+Level 1A and 1B students perform in the End of Year Showcase.
+Starting in Level 1B students perform in the large scale ticketed productions, depending on their level.
 Students move up through the levels based on their individual readiness, not by age.
 Training Division students receive a written evaluation in May.

 Unlike regular school, it generally takes about 2 – 2.5 years per level to gain mastery and move up a level.
 Students move at their own pace depending on their body’s flexibility, strength and ability to apply corrections.
 Often friends and classmates don’t move up at the same time. *Parents please help your child understand this concept and prepare for it in advance.

-Performance Ensembles (Holland Studio only) – Students from Training Division Levels III-VI who make a year long commitment are welcome to join the Apprentice Ensemble.
+Performance Ensembles (Holland Studio only) – Students from Training Division Levels 3-6 who make a year long commitment are welcome to join the Performance Ensemble.
 Ensemble dancers perform in The Promise and the Spring Ballet.
 Rehearsals outside of class time and fees apply.

 Ballet training at Turning Pointe is a blend of the Vaganova and Cecchetti methods, a style some in the ballet world refer to as “American Style.”
 This method is very similar to that used at the Joffrey Ballet.